 He chaired the Cincinnati Bar Association’s Federal Taxation Committee from June 2001 to June 2002 and the 1998 Southwest Ohio Tax Institute Committee.

 Since 2001, Howard has been included in Woodward/White’s The Best Lawyers in America® under federal taxation.
-Both Law & Politics Magazine and Cincinnati Magazine selected him as an “Ohio Super Lawyer” for 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, and again for 2012.
+Both Law & Politics Magazine and Cincinnati Magazine selected him as an “Ohio Super Lawyer” for 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, and 2014.
 The Cincinnati Business Courier identified him as one of the top lawyers in Southwest Ohio.
 He’s also included in “Who’s Who in American Law.”
 In addition, Martindale-Hubbell has awarded him a rating of “AV-Preeminent,” which is the highest possible rating in both legal ability and ethical practice standards.

 He has authored over 100 tax articles including a manual on "Ohio Limited Liability Companies," which he co-authored.
 His articles have been published in the Journal of Taxation, Ohio Lawyer, and Corporate Controller.
 He also authored a chapter titled “Deductions for Profit-Motivated Activities,” which is part of Matthew Bender & Company’s online Federal Tax Research Library.
 The Library became operational in 2008.